rquanx/webview_flutter_bridge/README.md

 npm install webview-flutter-bridge-sdk
 ```

-2.Import and initialize in your web application:
+2.Import and use in your web application:

 ```javascript
 import bridge from 'webview-flutter-bridge-sdk';